rtorchia/OctoPrint-E3v3seprintjobdetails/README.md

 # OctoPrint-E3v3seprintjobdetails

 This Plugin enable the communication with [the modified firmware of the Ender 3V3SE](https://github.com/navaismo/Ender-3V3-SE/tree/main) and Octoprint to Render in the Printer's LCD the current print JOB.

-For this was created a custom Command O9000 to send and update the job details.
+- For this was created a custom Command O9000 to send and update the job details.
+- Added support for CURA and Orca Files.
+- Added support for Direct print from Orca or Cura Slicers.

 <br />